Empire-Strikes-Back/Palpatine/readme.txt

 - i am not global, nor decentralized - users host and connect as usual, i store data locally only, on user computer i run on
 - i am a desktop program
 - i have simpliest graphics and no assets - i have only words and soft light colors
+- i have no resources - all my files are in src/deathstar
 - my players use a programming language to build/create a composition/solution within me
 - i am programmed in clojure and players perform in me in clojure
 - my maps are randomly generated at the start, but there is no randomness afterwards, players are always in equal position, there are no randomness complaints